TRI-AMDD/beep/README.md

 ## Data requirements

 BEEP automatically parses and structures data based on specific outputs from various battery cyclers.
-The following column headers are required for downstream processing of each cycler.
+The following column headers marked "required" are required for downstream processing of each cycler.

 ### Arbin